wrzlbrmft/imapcopy/README.md

-*imapcopy* has successfully been tested with a [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/) migration of multiple IMAP accounts, some of which had up to 30,000 e-mail messages (one was 17 GB of e-mails with lots of huge attachments stored across over 450 folders).
+*imapcopy* has successfully been tested with a [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/) migration of multiple IMAP accounts, one of which was 17 GB in size containing over 30,000 e-mail with lots of huge attachments stored across over 450 folders.

 ## Features